 PRE-EMPLOYMENT INQUIRY GUIDE

-full name.
-Have you ever worked for this company under a different
+name.
+Have you ever worked for this company under a different name?
+Is any

-Original name of an applicant whose name has been changed by court order or otherwise.
-Applicant's maiden name.
+an applicant whose name has been changed by court order or otherwise;

 ADDRESS OR DURATION OF RESIDENCE